LLM Compression by Block Removal with Constrained Binary Optimization: Experiments

 \section{Experiments}

+We remove 8/32 and 16/32 blocks from Llama-3.1-8B-Instruct~\cite{meta_llama_24}, 12/40 blocks from Qwen3-14B~\cite{qwen3_25}, as well as 8/80, 16/80, 24/80, 32/80 and 40/80 blocks from Llama-3.3-70B-Instruct~\cite{meta_llama_24}.
+As a calibration dataset for generating the Hessian, we use 2048 samples randomly drawn from OpenHermes-2.5~\cite{OpenHermes25} (we study the effect of different datasets in App.~\ref{sec:dataset}).

+Note that all compression methods lead to a degradation of the model, a large part of which can be mitigated by light retraining on a small computational budget.
+In particular for deep compression, benchmark scores eventually become random, making a comparison between techniques impossible, but they can quickly recover after a short retraining.

-To evaluate the accuracy of our method, we remove 8 and 16 blocks from Llama-3.1-8B-Instruct~\cite{meta_llama_24}, which has 32 blocks, and 8 and 12 blocks from Qwen3-14B~\cite{qwen3_25}, which has 40 blocks.
-As a calibration dataset for generating the Hessian, we use 2048 samples randomly drawn from OpenHermes-2.5~\cite{OpenHermes25}.
-After compression, we retrain the models using knowledge distillation~\cite{muralidharan_24} for one/a half (Llama-3.1-8B-Instruct/Qwen3-14B) epoch on OpenHermes-2.5 to mitigate the noise introduced by block removal.
-The teacher models are loaded with 4-bit quantization using the NF4 scheme~\cite{dettmers_23}, and we use a global batch size of 64 for Llama-3.1-8B-Instruct and 16 for Qwen3-14B.
-The remaining hyperparameters are provided in our code.
-All benchmarks are evaluated using the lm-eval-harness~\cite{eval-harness}.
+Therefore, we retrain the smaller models using knowledge distillation with the respective uncompressed model as the teacher~\cite{muralidharan_24} for one epoch on OpenHermes-2.5.
+The teacher models are loaded with 4-bit quantization using the NF4 scheme~\cite{dettmers_23}.
+We use a global batch size of 64 for Llama-3.1-8B-Instruct and 16 for Qwen3-14B.
+The remaining hyperparameters are found in our code and in App.~\ref{ret}.
+We used 4 H200 GPUs for the retraining, and the running time was about 1 day.
+We do not retrain Llama-3.3-70B-Instruct because of the high computational cost.